projectatomic/atomic-site/source/blog/2018-01-16-using-image-registries-with-buildah.md

 * Container image registry
 * Container image repository

 The container image registry, or registry, is a shared data store for pushing and pulling container images.
-It has a well known API for such requests.
+It has a well-known API for such requests.
 Docker Hub is an example of a public registry.
-Various vendors and developers store there images on Docker Hub.
+Various vendors and developers store their images on Docker Hub.
 Most organizations I've dealt with don't wish to pull images from a public registry for reasons such as security or network bandwidth usage.
 Instead they would prefer to use a local private registry.

 The second term is a container image repository, A repository is a local storage area on a host.
 Images are often pulled from a registry to the host's repository and run on the host.
 Sometimes they are modified, tagged and pushed back into a registry as a new image or a new version of an image.
-On a host that is using Buildah, and it's underlying OCI based technology, this repository is located in `/var/lib/containers/storage`.
+On a host that is using Buildah, and its underlying OCI-based technology, this repository is located in `/var/lib/containers/storage`.
 This is used by, but not to be confused with, the containers/storage and containers/image library projects.
 These projects use the `/var/lib/containers/storage` directory by default.

 When you develop a useful container image using Buildah you may wish to share it with others either in a local container image registry or a remote or public container image registry.
-The purpose of this tutorial is to demonstrate how Buildah can be used to move OCI compliant images in and out of private or public registries.
+The purpose of this tutorial is to demonstrate how Buildah can be used to move OCI-compliant images in and out of private or public registries.

 In the [first tutorial](https://github.com/projectatomic/buildah/blob/master/docs/tutorials/01-intro.md) we built an image from scratch that we called `fedora-bashecho` and we pushed it to a local Docker repository using the `docker-daemon` protocol.
 We are going to use the same image to push to a private Docker registry.
 If you have not performed the first tutorial it is important that you do that now, before you proceed.

-## Starting a local image Registry
+## Starting a local Image Registry

 First we must pull down a registry image.
 We are going to use the registry image from Docker Hub.
 As a shortcut we will save the container name that is returned from the `buildah from` command, into a bash shell variable called `registry`.
 This is just like we did in Tutorial 1: